Mixd/teaching/css-preprocessors/README.md

 * [Functions / Math](http://codepen.io/thecodezombie/pen/FBHCG)
 * [Mixins](http://codepen.io/thecodezombie/pen/bInsH)

+## Task 3: Buttons!

+The humble button.
+Just one common element, but so many possibilities.
+Create a basic-looking button – `.btn` – but extend it to have lots of different variations, like:

+* Colour (+gradient?)
+* Square / rounded corner / 'pill'
+* Small / large
+* Slim / chunky
+* With an icon (eg. right arrow)
+* Shadow

+Use what you've learnt about object-oriented CSS (aka.
+BEM), as well as the features of SASS, to create a button that can exist with any of the above combination.
+I'll likely live code my own on screen for anyone who wants to follow along / get ideas.

-## Task 3: Convert your own project to Sass
+## Optional: Convert your own project to Sass

-Find one of your pre-existing HTML/CSS projects, and see how you can apply Sass to it.
+Find one of your pre-existing HTML/CSS projects, and see how you can apply Sass to make it better...more maintainable / less repetitive.

 ## Feeling Adventurous?: Look at the Mixd Front-end Framework!